damiendier/time-loop-datapack/README.md

 It works in multiplayer or solo

+This DataPack is intended to be played in a single session !!!

 # how to install:
 you need "Motion Capture - Recording Player Movements" vertion 1.4-alpha-6